2017 BIOPHARMA COLD CHAIN SOURCEBOOK OVERVIEW

-This is the seventh edition of the Biopharma Cold Chain Sourcebook.
+This is the eighth edition of the Biopharma Cold Chain Sourcebook.
 Since its inception, it has been developed to serve two purposes:

 Our intent is to help manufacturers, regulators and suppliers of specialized products and services to understand the scale and direction of the cold-chain biopharma business, and to have some better basis for planning and managing their role in it.
-In this year’s update, we have looked more deeply at some of the market drivers, such as clinical trials, active pharmaceutical ingredients (APIs), and non-US markets.
+In this year’s update, we have looked more deeply at some of the market drivers, such as clinical trials, active pharmaceutical ingredients (APIs), and controlled room-temperature shipping services.

 An important note about “cold chain:” while this term has been in common use in the logistics industry (and for other types of shipments, such as food products or certain chemicals), industry experts are gradually changing the focus to “temperature-controlled” or “temperature sensitive” shipping.
 While a relatively small number of products require refrigerated (2-8°C) or various levels of “frozen” (-20°C or lower), a much greater number of products have labels specifying “controlled room temperature” (15-30°C), commonly referred to as CRT.
 Historically, CRT products have been shipped via standard trucking or air modes, with perhaps some care taken to avoid obviously out-of-standard conditions (such as in open air during winter).
 Increasingly, CRT will mean a monitored, regulated logistics process.
 We address aspects of this in the Sourcebook, but the detailed economic analysis is primarily focused on refrigerated products.

 We consider along with drugs the transport of commercial blood products, vaccines and other biologics that need to be kept cold.
 Blood banks, which collect blood from communities and then give most of it back in a non-commercial way, are out of scope.
 Likewise cord-blood banks and tissue and organs in general, though we do make note of new stem-cell products which are starting to appear from this source.